Jon Dore

-Jonathan David Dore (born November 2, 1975) is a Canadian comedian and actor currently based in Juneau, Alaska.
+Jonathan David Dore (born November 2, 1975) is a Canadian comedian and actor.

 Education

 Dore attended Brookfield High School and studied broadcasting at Algonquin College in Ottawa.

 Career

 Jon Dore was formerly a correspondent for CTV's Canadian Idol.
 Dore also appeared on his own Comedy Now! special for CTV and The Comedy Network, and was featured on the A Channel's comedy special Toronto Laughs.
 His show, The Jon Dore Television Show, can be seen on The Comedy Network in Canada, and on the Independent Film Channel in the United States.
 In July 2008, Dore appeared on Comedy Central's stand-up show, Live at Gotham along with several other comedians.
 In 2010, he appeared on the CBS sitcom How I Met Your Mother.